 CEO and Co-Founder, Alnoba

 Believing you can lead from anywhere and that strong leaders make strong companies and communities; Alan is especially devoted to leadership development.
 In 1993, he founded Pinnacle Leadership and Team Development, which has trained hundreds of nonprofit and business leaders from more than 60 countries.
-He is expert at crisis leadership having successfully navigated his companies through more than a hundred world events, natural disasters and other calmaties, including the Gulf War, 9-11, the 2008-09 financial downturn and the COVID 19 pandemic.
+He has a lot of first-hand experience in crisis leadership, having successfully navigated his companies through more than a hundred world events, natural disasters, and other calamities, including the Gulf War, 9-11, the 2008-09 financial downturn and the COVID 19 pandemic.
 He has authored, Leading through Turbulence: How a Values-Based Culture Can Build Profits and Make the World a Better Place, published by McGraw Hill, and his 10 Keys of Leading in Crisis provide hard won wisdom and guidance to other leaders.

 Alan has been recognized for his philanthropic leadership, including by the late Paul Newman’s Committee to Encourage Corporate Philanthropy for “CEO Leadership and Innovation in Philanthropy” and as Ernst & Young’s New England “Social Entrepreneur of the Year.”
 He is an avid traveler, loves work, is a persistent reader of history and biographies, a lover of risk, and a lifelong fan of all Boston sports teams — no matter how they’re playing.
 Above all else, he is a family man, committed to Harriet, their children, Edward and Charlotte, and their three granddaughters.